 With the advancements in technology comes a highly effective and targeted marketing strategy based on appropriate use location data.
 Geofencing allows brands to communicate with customers near their stores and other relevant location and interact with them.

-Marketers can use this technique to develop highly relevant and personalized offers according to customers’ needs.
+Marketers can use this technique to develop highly relevant and personalized offers according to customers’ needs, thus improving customer lifetime value.
 This provides prospective buyers a reason to walk into your shops or head to the nearest kiosk to take advantage of your unbeatable, time-sensitive deals and sales.

 Geofencing is suitable for the users, too, as it gives them a chance to interact with their environment through their mobile devices and stay in the know.
 They also don’t miss out on exciting offers and opportunities that are only a few steps away.